 Bundled antivirus protection

-Windows Defender Antivirus is an anti-malware component of Microsoft Windows 10 – in essence, free antivirus software.
+Windows Defender (now Microsoft Defender) Antivirus is an anti-malware component of Microsoft Windows – in essence, free antivirus software.

-The software used to be called Microsoft Defender and came bundled with the popular OS since Windows 8.
+The software came bundled with the popular OS since Windows 8.
 Windows Vista and Windows 7 depend on Microsoft Security Essentials for antivirus protection.

 The bug that makes the Quick and Full scan fail was introduced earlier this week with a silent update of the Defender antimalware engine to version 4.18.1908.7, which was meant to fix another bug in a feature of the Windows System File Checker utility.